The Annikki Poetry Festival

 In addition to Finnish performers, the festival also regularly features high profile international luminaries.
 Performance poets to have partaken in the festival in recent years include Gregory Pardlo (USA), Yumi Fuzuki & Hikaru Cho (JP), Mutabaruka (Jamaica), Anne Waldman (USA), Kido Shuri (JP), Nikky Finney (USA), John Cooper Clarke (UK), John Giorno (USA), Jaan Kaplinski (EE), Henry Bowers (SE), Gerður Kristný (IS) et al. – many of whom had never been previously featured in Finland.
 Our Finnish performers always represent both more established authors and more recent contemporary voices.

-The next Annikki Poetry Festival will be organized in June 2018.
-Follow us on Facebook for the latest updates!
+The next Annikki Poetry Festival will be organized on June 2018.
+Follow us on Facebook for updates!

 The venue of the Annikki Poetry Festival is a 100-year-old wooden town quarter in the centre of Tampere city, which has served as a very special, warm and welcoming milieu for poets and audience to meet and mingle.
 The venue is accessible for wheelchair users.
 There is an accessible toilet.
 The assistants of physically disabled have a free entrace to the event.